neftonjin/read-me-generator/README.md

   ## Contributing

   none

   ## Tests

-  there are no test at the moment
+  In order to test the application you need to run the node.js command line and check if a readme.md file has appeared in the folder with the input you provided.

   ## Questions